Daily UAP/UFO news · gov drops · sightings · witness accounts

 Conclusion: Unresolved

-A 94-second infrared sensor video submitted by U.S. Central Command to AARO in 2020, depicting an unidentified area of contrast tracked by a sensor platform over the Arabian Gulf.
-No oral or written description was provided by the reporting party, and AARO has issued no analytical conclusion regarding the nature of the phenomenon.
+A 94-second infrared sensor video submitted by U.S. Central Command to AARO depicting an unidentified area of contrast tracked by a military platform sensor over the Arabian Gulf in 2020.
+No oral or written description was provided by the reporter.
+AARO has not issued an analytical conclusion regarding the nature of the observed phenomenon.

 DOW-UAP-PR48, Unresolved UAP Report, INDOPACOM, 2024